Ron Irwin

-Life
+Early life

 Born in Sault Ste.
 Marie, Ontario, Irwin earned an undergraduate degree from the University of Western Ontario and a law degree from Osgoode Hall Law School of York University.
 While at the University of Western Ontario he joined the Sigma Kappa Sigma chapter of Delta Upsilon.

+Irwin was born into a political family, with four members of his family having served in municipal office.
+His great-grandfather Thomas Irwin had been a councillor in the township of Tarentorus in the 1910s.
+Two of Irwin's great-uncles, sons of Alfred, had served as well.
+Thomas Irwin was mayor of the city from 1926 to 1929 and Fred Irwin had been a city alderman around that same time.

+Public service

+Irwin was elected to two terms on Sault Ste.
+Marie city council as an alderman for the city's ward one, in 1968 and 1970.

+Following John Rhodes' election to the provincial legislature in October 1971, Irwin chose to seek the mayor's chair for the remainder of the term.
+Following four rounds of in camera voting by his council colleagues, Irwin was named mayor, edging our three follow aldermen.

-From 1972 to 1974, he was mayor of Sault Ste.
-Marie.
-He also served as a school trustee, alderman and director of the local Chamber of Commerce.
+He was returned to the mayors office in the 1973 municipal election, serving a full term ending that ended in January 1975.
+He also served as a school trustee, and director of the local Chamber of Commerce.

 From 1977 to 1980, he was a member of the Canadian Radio-television and Telecommunications Commission.

 Irwin was first elected to the House of Commons of Canada in the 1980 federal election as a Liberal.
-He served as parliamentary secretary to Jean Chrétien while the latter was Justice Minister.
-Irwin was defeated in the 1984 election but returned to Parliament in the 1993 election.
+He served as parliamentary secretary to Jean Chrétien while the latter was justice minister.
+Irwin was defeated in the 1984 election but returned to parliament in the 1993 election.

-When the Liberals returned to power as a result of the 1993 election, Chrétien, now Prime Minister of Canada, appointed Irwin to the Cabinet as Minister of Indian Affairs and Northern Development.
-He retired from parliament in 1997.
+When the Liberals returned to power as a result of the 1993 election, Chrétien, now Prime Minister of Canada, appointed Irwin to his cabinet as Minister of Indian Affairs and Northern Development.
+Irwin retired from parliament in 1997.